FHO+: Continuity of care measure

 Accountability for continuity of care

 The arbitrator concluded that there should be a modest financial consequence for FHO physicians who fall below the minimum continuity of care threshold of 75 per cent.
-Note that the vast majority of FHO physicians (86 per cent) are meeting this threshold, so will not face any financial consequences.
-For physician rosters not meeting the threshold, here’s how accountability will work.
+Note that the vast majority of FHO physicians (86 per cent) are meeting this continuity threshold, so will not face any financial consequences.
+For physician rosters not meeting the continuity threshold, here’s how accountability will work

-How the continuity of care discount differs from negation
+How the continuity of care adjustment differs from negation

-This differs from the continuity of care discount, which is applied to the capitation payment only when the continuity of care measure for your roster falls below the threshold of 75 per cent in two related measurement quarters.
+This differs from the continuity of care adjustment, which is applied to the capitation payment only when the continuity of care measure for your roster falls below the continuity threshold of 75 per cent in two related measurement quarters.

 Note that negation and the access bonus will remain in Family Health Networks and Blended Salary Models.
 The continuity of care measure does not apply to these models.

 The continuity of care measure makes more allowances for the realities of how patients access health care and allows more outside use than negation.
-The vast majority of FHO physicians (86 per cent) will not face financial consequences since their roster is currently meeting the 75 per cent threshold.
-For physicians whose rosters are not meeting the threshold, there is still an opportunity to improve their continuity of care measure and avoid financial consequences over time if their roster previously did not meet the threshold but does in the future.
+The vast majority of FHO physicians (86 per cent) will not face financial consequences since their roster is currently meeting the 75 per cent continuity threshold.
+For physicians whose rosters are not meeting the continuity threshold, there is still an opportunity to improve their continuity of care measure and avoid future financial consequences.

 Avoid comparisons with the access bonus